 We continue our tech-related series with a post about the Interactive Tabletop developed by Sony Future Lab, an R&D department of the Japanese multinational corporation.

 The Interactive Tabletop is a projector that not only lightens up a surface, but it also makes it a touch-sensitive display, bringing it to life.
-Using depth sensors and motion tracking, the Interactive Tabletop “feels” when objects are places on the lighted surface or when someone touches or moves the objects on the surface.
+Using depth sensors and motion tracking, the Interactive Tabletop “feels” when objects are placed on the lighted surface or when someone touches or moves the objects on the surface.
 Pretty cool I would say!

 What is even more interesting is the application they used to showcase the augmented reality prototype.
 For a 2016 tech conference, Future Lab used the Interactive Tabletop to show how the experience of reading books could be made more interactive.
 They used a physical copy of Alice in Wonderland by Lewis Carroll to illustrate how the projector does not only recognize the book and shows related animations around it, but also animates the drawings of the book and allows the user to interact with them (for example, dragging them from one place to the other).
 Users can also highlight passages from the book and make certain sentences float out of the book.